rmosolgo/graphql-ruby/guides/subscriptions/pusher_implementation.md

 end
 ```

 This will cause subscription payloads to include `compressed_result: "..."` instead of `result: "..."` when they're sent over Pusher.
-See docs for {% internal_link "Apollo Client", "/javascript_client/apollo_subscriptions" %} or {% internal_link "Relay Modern", "/javascript_client/relay_subscriptions" %} to read about preparing clients for compressed payloads.
+See docs for [Apollo Client](/javascript_client/apollo_subscriptions) or [Relay Modern](/javascript_client/relay_subscriptions) to read about preparing clients for compressed payloads.

 By configuring `compress_pusher_payload: true` on a query-by-query basis, the subscription backend can continue to support clients running _old_ client code (by not compressing) while upgrading new clients to compressed payloads.